-In the wake of last week’s North Carolina shark attack on a teen in North Carolina, some beachgoers might be a little leery about going for a swim during the Fourth of July holiday.
+In the wake of an apparent shark attack that killed a woman near Bailey Island in Maine this week, some beachgoers might be a little leery about going for a dip in the ocean.

-Although shark attack rates are down as a result of pandemic-related beach closures, there have been a number of attacks on the East Coast in recent years.
+Although shark attack rates were down this spring, likely as a result of pandemic-related beach closures, there have been a number of attacks on the East Coast in recent years.

 Last year, Austin Reed, 19, survived an attack at North Carolina’s Ocean Isle Beach, an 8-year-old boy suffered puncture wounds to his leg in an attack on Bald Head Island, and 17-year-old Paige Winter lost a leg after surviving an attack at a state park beach when her dad punched a shark.

-Shark attacks are rare, but it remains important to be aware of safety precautions, especially as beaches re-open.
+Shark attacks are rare, but it remains important to be aware of safety precautions.